Linda M. Godwin

-Linda Maxine Godwin Ph.D. (born July 2, 1952) is an American scientist and retired NASA astronaut.
+Linda Maxine Godwin (born July 2, 1952) is an American scientist and retired NASA astronaut.
 Godwin joined NASA in 1980 and became an astronaut in July 1986.
 She retired in 2010.
 During her career, Godwin completed four space flights and logged over 38 days in space.
 Godwin also served as the assistant to the director for exploration, Flight Crew Operations Directorate at the Johnson Space Center.
 Since retiring from NASA, she accepted the position of professor in the Department of Physics and Astronomy at the University of Missouri.
+She was the first woman to perform spacewalks outside two different space stations, Mir in March 1996 and the International Space Station in December 2001.

 Early life

 Godwin was born July 2, 1952, in Cape Girardeau, Missouri, but her hometown is Jackson, Missouri.
 She graduated from Jackson High School in Jackson, Missouri, in 1970, then received a Bachelor of Science degree in mathematics and physics from Southeast Missouri State University in 1974, and a Master of Science degree and a Doctorate in physics from the University of Missouri in 1976 and 1980.